Our 2 in 1 waterproof jacket in Ventile and Climashield

 Why choose Ventile?💡

-This is THE characteristic of Ventile!
-Its operation is easy to understand: it is a densely woven cotton which prevents water from entering.
+This is THE feature of the Ventile!
+Its operation is easy to understand: it is a densely woven cotton that prevents water from entering.

 🌬️ It's breathable

-Ventile claims it is the most breathable waterproof fabric available.
-I won't go that far, but it's clear that its breathability far exceeds that of any membrane.
-Quite simply because air can easily circulate between the cotton fibers, unlike the plastic film of a membrane.
+Ventile claims that it is the most breathable waterproof fabric available.
+I wouldn't go that far, but it is clear that its breathability far exceeds that of any membrane.
+Simply because air can easily circulate between the cotton fibers, unlike the plastic film of a membrane.

 🌪️ It's windproof

-The Ventile having a very dense weave, it effectively protects from the wind, and that is why it is appreciated by certain arctic explorers, the challenge for them being to have a very breathable fabric, which allows the vapor of the body while protecting them from the wind.
+Since Ventile has a very dense weave, it effectively protects against the wind, and that is why it is appreciated by some Arctic explorers, the challenge for them being to have a very breathable fabric, which allows vapor to escape from the body while protecting them from the wind.

 Ranulph Fiennes wearing Ventile during his polar expedition.